tomwhartung/seeourminds.com-bootstrap/doc/benefits.md

 - Who they are
 - Who their friends are
 - The context of their relationship (work, family, social, etc.)

+## Who Will Benefit the Most

+These spiritual portraits are not going to appeal to everyone.
+After all it is difficult to sell hambuger to a vegetarian and tofu to a steak-lover.

+In general:

+- This idea will appeal to people who are more iNtuitive than to Sensing types, because the whole idea is based on abstractions
+- Likewise it will appeal to people who are more Feeling than to Thinking types, because the whole idea is about people

 # Insights